 Want to escape America in 2021?
 Flee to comforting 1930s Yorkshire, as a newcomer veterinarian (Nicholas Ralph) copes with small-village folkways, lovable dogs, difficult cow pregnancies, an irritable boss (Mr. Selfridge’s Samuel West) and eccentric animal owners like Mrs. Pumphrey (the late Diana Rigg in her last role), who just might pamper her Pekingese puppy Tricki Woo to death.
 It’s an all-new version of the classic book, just republished in a 50th-anniversary edition.

-Watch it: PBS
+Watch it: All Creatures Great and Small, on PBS

 Sam Pollard’s devastating documentary concerns the FBI’s surveillance of, and obsession with, the civil rights leader, from 1963 to his 1968 assassination.
 Prolific Emmy winner Pollard (who has chronicled Zora Neale Hurston, Sammy Davis Jr. and August Wilson) weaves rich black-and-white archival footage with the shrewd insights of political experts and historians.